zhongkaifu/RNNSharp/README.md

 In training file, each record can be represented as a matrix and ends with an empty line.
 In the matrix, each row describes one token and its features, and each column represents a feature in one dimension.
 In entire training corpus, the number of column must be fixed.

-When RNNSharp encodes, if the column size is N, according template file describes, the first N-1 columns will be used as input data for binary feature set generation and model training.
-The Nth column (aka last column) is the answer of current token, which the model should output.

-There is an example for named entity recognition task(The full training file is at release section, you can download it there):
+Sequence labeling task and sequence-to-sequence task have different training corpus format.
+For sequence labeling tasks, the first N-1 columns are input features for training, and the Nth column (aka last column) is the answer of current token.
+Here is an example for named entity recognition task(The full training file is at release section, you can download it there):

 Word       | Pos  | Tag
 -----------|------|----